kubernetes/website/content/en/blog/_posts/bring-your-ideas-to-world-with-kubectl-plugins.md

 This is where `kubectl` [plugins](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/) shine.
-Since `kubectl` v1.12, you can simply drop executables into your `PATH` which follow the naming pattern `kubectl-myplugin`.
-Then you can execute this plugin as `kubectl myplugin` and it will just feel like a normal sub-command of `kubectl`.
+Since `kubectl` v1.12, you can simply drop executables into your `PATH`, which follows the naming pattern `kubectl-myplugin`.
+Then you can execute this plugin as `kubectl myplugin`, and it will just feel like a normal sub-command of `kubectl`.

 Plugins give you the opportunity to try out new experiences like terminal UIs,